Adoption during the pandemic: our social worker Allyce's working week

-See below for an excerpt of her working week.
+See below for an excerpt.

 I speak to a social worker to gather health information about a child.
 I am relieved when she answers the phone, but she sounds overwhelmed.
 I see the effects of austerity, cuts to services and high workloads on social workers every day in this job, and how these have increased exponentially since Covid-19 struck.
 I worry about the wellbeing of these key workers.
 At this time of national emergency, home is not a safe haven for many children.